 SIEM products historically require a lot of work to configure and use, and they rely on logs that were also configured and are not self-adapting.
 There are preconfigured products available, but they're more expensive and more prone to false alerts.
 Because they simply aggregate logs and can fire context-free alerts, knowing how to best respond can be a struggle for SIEM users.
 It can also be difficult to add new data feeds to SIEM products and track existing feeds easily.

-What NTA Can Do
+What NDR Can Do

-NTA products are also deadly threat hunters because they use machine learning to create predictive behavior profiles to locate previously unseen security threats and detect low-and-slow tactics, techniques, and procedures.
+NDR products are also deadly threat hunters because they use machine learning to create predictive behavior profiles to locate previously unseen security threats and detect low-and-slow tactics, techniques, and procedures.

-Continue Exploring NTA for Enterprise Security
+Continue Exploring NDR for Enterprise Security

-Network traffic analysis can also make it a lot easier to follow the CIS Top 20 Critical Security Controls—read this white paper to learn more.
+NDR can also make it a lot easier to follow the CIS Top 20 Critical Security Controls—read this white paper to learn more.